-1. Who do I contact about becoming a supplier or contractor for The Sovini Group?
+1. Who do I contact about becoming a Sovini supplier or contractor?

 Firstly read through the ‘how to become a supplier’ page.
 We invite tenders for most types of work and often enter into long term partnering arrangements with suppliers and contractors for several years.
 We also enter into individual contracts for specific projects as the business requires.

-If your form is accepted we will place you on the Group’s approved supplier list.
+If your form is accepted we will place you on the Sovini’s approved supplier list.
 You’ll then have the opportunity to submit a tender for any suitable contracts in the future.

 2. We are only a small organisation.
 Do we need to take part in the tendering process?

-Any organisation wishing to become a supplier or contractor for the Group, regardless of size, must take part in the approved supplier and tender process for contracts exceeding £ 5,000.
-Full details are contained in our Procurement Strategy.
+Any organisation wishing to become a supplier or contractor for Sovini, regardless of size, must take part in the approved supplier and tender process for contracts exceeding £ 5,000.
+Full details are given in our Procurement Strategy.

 We actively encourage local small medium enterprises (SME) to tender for contracts either directly or through sub-contract arrangements.